-During the Refinement Phase, up to 10 shortlisted manuscripts are invited to develop their book language, to satisfy the goals of the Challenge.
+During the Refinement Phase, up to 10 shortlisted authors will be invited to develop their manuscripts.

-Manuscripts are reviewed by a panel of qualified judges and OpenIDEO to select the Top Manuscript.
-Judges will use the Evaluation Criteria as a guide for selecting a Top Manuscript.
+Shortlisted manuscripts are reviewed again by the selection committee to select the Top Manuscript.
+The selection committee will use the Evaluation Criteria as a guide for selecting a Top Manuscript.

-Final Evaluation begins after shortlist submission deadline on May 24.
-Top Manuscript announced on June 21, 2019.
+Final selection begins after shortlist submission deadline on May 24.
+Top Manuscript and shortlist announced by June 21, 2019.

 Read The Full Brief

 We are calling on storytellers to write manuscripts for a children’s book that engages children (from birth to age 3) and provides adults with ways to support early language development.

 From day one, meaningful interactions with adults are fundamental to young children’s development.
 During a child’s first three years of life, more than a million new neural connections are formed every second – more than at any other period.
 Reading, talking, singing, and playing are all critical tools to help a child learn and make these invaluable connections.

 Early literacy is one of the most important predictors of later success.
 According to the Campaign for Grade Level Reading, reading proficiency by third grade is the most important predictor of high school graduation and career success.
 Yet, every year, more than 80 percent of children in low-income families miss this crucial milestone.
 The earlier children begin their reading and learning journey, the better they will be prepared for the future.

 Interested?
 Jump in here to get started with your submission today!